Escape

 Fishing in Madagascar

-Pit your wits against the giant game fish in the clear, calm waters of Madagascar and you could find yourself pulling any of the big prize fish – Marlin, Sailfish, Yellowfin Tuna, Dorado, Wahoo – from the waves.
+Pit your wits against the giant game fish in the clear, calm waters of Madagascar that are known for their rich and diverse marine life.
+While fishinf there, you could find yourself pulling any of the big prize fish – giant trevally, dogtooth tuna, marlin, sailfish, yellowfin tuna, dorado, wahoo – from the waves.

 Catch of the day